randomdude3600/aapp5_zion_1st_qtr_pt/posts/rational_functions/examples/Number Problem.md

 A fraction is equivalent to `$\frac{1}{2}$`.
 If both numerator and denominator is increased by `$3$`, the resulting fraction is `$\frac{4}{7}$`.
 What is the original fraction?

 <br>
-1st Equatiobn:
+1st Equation:
 <br>

 `$\frac{n}{d}=\frac{1}{2}$`

 <br>
-2nd Equatiobn:
+2nd Equation:
 <br>

 `$\frac{n}{d}+\frac{3}{3}=\frac{4}{7}$`

 <br>
-3rd Equatiobn:
+3rd Equation:
 <br>

 `$\frac{n}{d}=\frac{1}{2}$`